rivernews/djangorest-angularcli-eb/README.md

 - Get in django root `cd backend` and `eb init` will give interactive prompt:
   - select data center location.
     - Use US East (Ohio) to have best proximity for Mid-West area. `us-east-2 : US East (Ohio)`.
-  - choose CNAME (prefix for the website URL)
   - get a aws credential and insert.
 IAM.
 Follow [this tutorial](http://www.1strategy.com/blog/2017/05/23/tutorial-django-elastic-beanstalk/).
 If you already have aws credential, you can skip steps below and enter those keys.
     - Go to [IAM website](https://console.aws.amazon.com/iam/home)
     - goto left side bar: User --> add user --> check programmatic access --> next